jjb/time_limit/readme.md

 instead of working with an custom loop and queue sytem.
 (Such a system is a reasonable choice for Timeout as it is a stdlib gem that doesn't want to use third-party dependencies)

-TimeLimit shares most behaviors with Timeout, with the following exception:
+TimeLimit shares most behaviors with Timeout (the entire test suite passes), with the following exception:
 TimeLimit will always raise an exception when timing out, even if the timed code rescues Exception.
 See instances of `assert s.outer_rescue # false in timeout` in the lifecycle test suite for when this is not the case in Timeout.